EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 Real-World Flexibility Without Sacrificing Control

-The flexibility of the platform lies in its ability to handle hybrid environments with minimal effort.
-This includes calling back-end services like CICS and IMS, as well as interfacing with REST APIs hosted by cloud vendors.
-All of this is done while preserving a clean separation between public interfaces and private systems, with Fabric managing communication on both sides.
+The flexibility of the platform lies in its ability to support hybrid environments with minimal overhead.
+This includes invoking back-end services such as CICS and IMS, as well as interfacing with REST APIs hosted by cloud platforms and external services.
+Fabric enables consistent API integration across these environments without requiring direct access to underlying systems.

 Learn more about Adaptive Integration Fabric